rexlManu/la-dpsmeter/README.md

 ## Update

-To update the container (or to kill it/refresh it), delete the old container and follow the third step above again.
+To update the container (or to kill it/refresh it), delete the old container and re-run or update the existing image.

 To delete an old container: